python/cpython/Doc/library/datetime.rst

 .. classmethod:: datetime.fromordinal(ordinal)

-   Return the :class:`.datetime` corresponding to the proleptic Gregorian ordinal, where January 1 of year 1 has ordinal ``1``. :exc:`ValueError` is raised unless ``1 <= ordinal <= datetime.max.toordinal()``.
+   Return the :class:`.datetime` corresponding to the proleptic Gregorian *ordinal*, where January 1 of year 1 has ordinal ``1``. :exc:`ValueError` is raised unless ``1 <= ordinal <= datetime.max.toordinal()``.
 The hour, minute, second and microsecond of the result are all ``0``, and :attr:`.tzinfo` is ``None``.